mixxxdj/manual/source/chapters/preferences/sound_hardware.rst

 mixers, vinyl control or for broadcasting.

-All outputs are usually sent to a channel pair (stereo), though they can also be sent to one channel only (mono mixdown), for exampleif you're short on output channels, like when you need to use one stereo output for both master and headphones (see :ref:`setup-laptop-with-splitter`).
+All outputs are usually sent to a channel pair (stereo), though they can also be sent to one channel only (mono mixdown), for example if you're short on output channels, like when you need to use one stereo output for both master and headphones (see :ref:`setup-laptop-with-splitter`).